Pietro Boselli

 Pietro Boselli (born 3 December 1988) is an Italian model, engineer, and former mathematics postgraduate teacher at University College London.
-He has been dubbed the "world’s hottest maths teacher."
-Boselli's Instagram account has 3.5 million followers.
+He completed his PhD in November 2014 in the Department of Engineering, on the topic of "An Inverse Design Methodology for Long Last-Stage Steam Turbine Blades."

 Biography

-Pietro, the eldest of four brothers, was born in Negrar in Verona, but raised in Brescia which is his hometown.
-When he was 6-years-old, he was discovered by an agent, and began his modelling career with Armani Junior.
-He completed his secondary education from Liceo Scientifico Statale Annibale Calini in 2007.
+Pietro, the eldest of four brothers, was born in Negrar, Verona, but was raised in Brescia, which he considers his hometown.
+When he was 6 years old, he was discovered by an agent, and began his modelling career with Armani Junior.
+He completed his secondary education at Liceo Scientifico Statale Annibale Calini in 2007.

-He then moved to London at the age of 18 to study mechanical engineering at University College London (UCL)–graduating with a first-class degree (BEng) in 2010 and a PhD in computational fluid dynamics in 2016.
-During his PhD, he was a teaching assistant from September 2010 to June 2013, a lecturer from September 2013 to June 2014, and a visiting lecturer from October 2014 to March 2015, in UCL.
+He subsequently relocated to London at the age of 18 to pursue studies in mechanical engineering at University College London (UCL).
+He graduated with a first-class degree (BEng) in 2010 and obtained a PhD in computational fluid dynamics in 2016.
+During his doctoral studies, he served as a teaching assistant from September 2010 to June 2013, a lecturer from September 2013 to June 2014, and a visiting lecturer from October 2014 to March 2015 at UCL.

 In 2015, a Facebook post from 2014 by one of his students, which mentioned that he was also a successful model, went viral.
-Reacting to his fame, while Boselli has been appreciative, he has spoken against male objectification and the 'dumb model' stereotype and similar prejudices on multiple occasions.
+In response to his rising prominence, Boselli has expressed appreciation but has also publicly opposed the 'dumb model' stereotype and similar prejudices on multiple occasions.

+In subsequent years, Boselli expanded his presence across various social media platforms, including Instagram, Facebook, X, TikTok, and YouTube, as well as subscription-based channels.
+He characterizes his content as advocating for fitness, the symbiotic relationship between body and mind, and philosophical discourse.
+Furthermore, Boselli remains faithful to his Italian heritage and scientific background in his content, promoting Mediterranean cuisine and employing scientific reasoning.
+This combination, together with his inherent masculine physique, has enabled him to amass and sustain a cumulative following of over 5 million users.
+Consequently, he can be considered a mega social media influencer.
+Boselli’s social media presence and approach appeal to and engage an audience that is not solely attracted by a masculine physique but also appreciates intellectual engagement.